Flooding (band): Music style

 They have been described as slowcore, shoegaze, noise rock, post-hardcore and post-punk with a "cathartic" sound.
 They have been described as "‘80-era Sonic Youth" mixed with later post-punk developments.
-Patrick McNamera of Oh My Rockeness named their sound as "darkly cinematic" and listed their Genre as Slowcore, Shoegaze, and Screamo.
+Patrick McNamera of Oh My Rockness named their sound as "darkly cinematic" and listed their Genre as Slowcore, Shoegaze, and Screamo.
 Henry Sheridan of KCOU (University of Missouri radio station) said their music "merges ethereal and entrancing vocals and melodies with blasts of fuzz and noise".
 Loud Women in a review added "the trio embraces the duality of hard and soft."

 Rose Brown is the primary songwriter and typically comes to the band with mostly finished songs to polish and perform as a 3-piece.
 When asked about their thoughts of ever adding a 4th member to the band Rose said in 2024 they had thought about it so she can focus on the vocals more, but that it wasn't necessary for now.

-They have listed Coco & Clair Clair, Sonic Youth, Blind Girls, Daïtro, Harvey Milk, The B-52s, Swans, Sleep, Helvetia, Wednesday, Hole, Cherry Glazerr, Code Orange, Abandoncy, Nightosphere, and Love, Claire as some of their favorite bands/ influences.
+They have listed Coco & Clair Clair, Sonic Youth, Blind Girls, PJ Harvey, Daïtro, Harvey Milk, The B-52s, Swans, Sleep, Helvetia, Wednesday, Hole, Cherry Glazerr, Code Orange, Abandoncy, Nightosphere, and Love, Claire as some of their favorite bands/ influences.